MRJPEREZR/docker-k8s-terraform-tuto/README.md

 ![image](login-nuage-voting-k8s.drawio.svg)

-## Preliminary phase: push your Docker images into a GCP container registry
+## Preliminary phase (1): push your Docker images into a GCP container registry

 1. In the GCP dashboard, go to *Artifact Registry* and create a *Repository*.
 Give it a name e.g. `voting-image`, and a *region* e.g. `europe-west9`.